ecmwf-projects/dasi/docs/introduction.rst

 .. figure:: /_static/dasi-with-wps.png

-   Relationship of DASI and the other applications.
+   Relationship of DASI and the other applications in the IOSEA project.

 .. _dasi-config: